Overview of Title V Operating Permits

 - Once you apply for a Title V Permit, the EPA has 45 days to review the proposal and submit changes based on adherence to the CAA.

-- Commentary on your proposal is then opened up to the public for 30 days.
+- Your proposal’s commentary is then opened to the public for 30 days.

-- Once the EPA has reviewed the proposal and any public commentary on it, it will either accept or reject the Permit.
+- Once the EPA has reviewed the proposal and any public commentary, it will accept or reject the Permit.

 - If your permit is accepted, the public is given a 60-day complaint period.

-- If the permit is rejected, you will have 90 days to revise the proposal and resubmit it.
+- If the permit is rejected, you will have 90 days to revise and resubmit the proposal.

 Title V Operating Permits must be renewed every five years, during which time your facility must demonstrate compliance within the permit conditions through the monitoring and reporting of emissions data.